All Episodes

 I always love when the dictionary decides that words actually exist.

-And I think the ones I remember today were tweet as both a noun and a verb, as in I just tweeted and oh, there's my tweet.
+And I think the ones I remember today were tweet as both a noun and a verb, as in, I just tweeted, and oh, there's my tweet.

 Somehow sounds wrong.

-Uh helicopter parent, right?
+Helicopter parent, right?

 What was the other one?

-Bo was it wasn't there boomerang child.
+Was it wasn't there boomerang child?

 Boomerang child?